News

 3. Leave spooky webs to spiders

-In the run-up to Halloween, the chances are you’ll spot spooky looking spiders web decorations draped over garden hedges and dangling from doorways.
-Although they’re fake, these webs can catch real-life prey, with birds and other wildlife getting tangled in the fibres, so they’re best avoided.
-Alternatively, try hanging them inside your windows instead, for an equally creepy display, without the risk to wildlife.
+In the run-up to Halloween, the chances are you’ll spot spooky-looking spider web decorations draped over garden hedges and dangling from doorways.
+Although they’re fake, these webs can catch real-life prey.
+That means birds and other wildlife are at risk of getting tangled in the fibres, so they’re best to avoid.

 4. Consider the afterlife of your pumpkin

-Each year, an estimated 10 million pumpkins are grown for Halloween in the UK, with most eventually ending up in landfill – but throwing away your ghoulish gourd isn’t the only option.
 Pumpkin is an incredibly versatile ingredient, so why not get creative in the kitchen?
-From warming autumnal soups and stews, to traditional pumpkin pies and even pumpkin spiced lattes, there are lots of tasty ways to use up your pumpkin’s innards – the BBC Good Food website has lots of recipes to try.
+From warming autumnal soups and stews, to traditional pumpkin pies and even pumpkin spiced lattes, there are lots of tasty ways to devour your pumpkin’s innards.
+The BBC Good Food website has lots of recipes to try.

 Many birds will also enjoy snacking on pumpkin seeds.
 Roast them in the oven to dry them out (without salt, spices or oil), then crush them into pieces to make them easier for smaller birds to eat.
 You can then scatter the seeds outside or mix them with other seeds in a hanging feeder.

-Once your pumpkin is on the turn, the best place for it is a compost heap.
-If you don’t already have one, now’s the perfect time to create one by following our step-by-step guide.
+Make sure to chop your pumpkin up small before adding it, as the key is to spread each layer of material thinly.
+If you don’t already have a compost heap, now’s the perfect time to create one by following our step-by-step guide.
 Not only will it provide you with lots of lovely homemade compost to help you grow veggies and flowers, it’s great for wildlife too!

-If you’d like more ideas for how to help wildlife this autumn, try our Nature on Your Doorstep activities
+If you’d like more ideas for how to help wildlife this autumn, try our Nature on Your Doorstep activities.

 Share this article